Thujopsis

-Thujopsis (/θjuːˈdʒɒpsᵻs/) is a genus of conifers in the cypress family (Cupressaceae), the sole member of which is Thujopsis dolabrata.
+Thujopsis (/θjuːˈdʒɒpsᵻs/) is a genus of conifer in the cypress family, Cupressaceae, the sole member of which is Thujopsis dolabrata.
 It is endemic to Japan, where it is known as asunaro (あすなろ).
 It is similar to the closely related genus Thuja (arborvitae), differing in its broader, thicker leaves and cones.

 Etymology

 A popular allegory for the etymology of asunaro is asu wa hinoki ni narou (明日はヒノキになろう), literally "tomorrow it will become a hinoki cypress", i.e. the tree looks like a smaller version of the common hinoki cypress.

 In Japan, it is also known as hiba (ひば), among many regional variations: asunaro is called ate (貴, 阿天) in Ishikawa, atebi on Sado Island, among other names.
 Outside of Japan, it is also known as false arborvitae or hiba arborvitae.

 Description

-Thujopsis is a medium to large evergreen tree, reaching up to 40 m tall and 1.5 m trunk diameter, with red-brown bark which peels in vertical strips.
+Thujopsis is a medium to large coniferous tree, reaching up to 40 m tall and 1.5 m trunk diameter, with red-brown bark which peels in vertical strips.
 The leaves are arranged in decussate pairs, scale-like, 3–10 mm long, glossy green above, and marked with vivid white stomatal bands below; they have a distinctive thick, almost fleshy texture.
 The seed cones are ovoid, 7–15 mm long and 6–10 mm diameter, with 6–12 thick scales, brown with a violet-white wax bloom when fresh.
 A characteristic extractive, a natural product named as thujaplicinol, has been found in this species, mostly in its needles, outer bark and xylem.